ulule/developers.ulule.com/content/reference/partnership.md

 ## Update a partnership

 Updates the partnership with the given ID.
-This endpoint is only accessible to the partner users.
+This endpoint is only accessible to staff.

 {{% http method="patch" %}}/v1/partnerships/:id{{% /http %}}